codiac1/CI-CD-AKS-Deployment/README.md

 ### Setting Up Azure DevOps CI/CD Pipeline

-1. **Create a New Pipeline:** In Azure DevOps, create a new pipeline and link it to your GitHub repository.
+1. **Create a New Pipeline:**

+  - In Azure DevOps, create a new pipeline and link it to your GitHub repository.

-2. **Configure the Pipeline:** Use the AKS_CI_CD.yml file to configure the pipeline.
+2. **Configure the Pipeline:**

+  - Use the AKS_CI_CD.yml file to configure the pipeline.
 This file contains steps for building the application, creating a Docker image, pushing the image to a container        registry, and deploying the application to an AKS cluster.

 ### Verify the Deployment

-**Check the status of your pods and services to ensure the application is running correctly:**
+  - Check the status of your pods and services to ensure the application is running correctly:

 ```bash
 kubectl get pods
 kubectl get services
 ```
+## Conclusion ##

+This project demonstrates how to set up a CI/CD pipeline with Azure DevOps to deploy a Spring Boot Java web application to an AKS cluster.
+The AKS_CI_CD.yml file contains the necessary steps for building, pushing, and deploying the application.

+Feel free to explore and modify the project to fit your requirements.